-Always start with the end in mind: what is your desired objective for this call?
+Always start with the end in mind: what's your desired objective for this call?
 Take the time to think about what you want to happen as the result of the call.

 Depending on where the prospect is in the sales process, your objective may be to continue building rapport, establish credibility, or to secure agreement for a meeting.
-Identifying (and writing out) an objective may seem like an insignificant thing to do, but it can help you come up with the right questions to ask that will eventually lead to your desired outcome.
+Identifying (and writing down) an objective may seem like an insignificant thing to do, but it can help you come up with the right questions that will lead to your desired outcome.

 But, since sales is a numbers game, it's not prudent to want to write out the objective manually for every single call you're going to have to make.
-Rather, do this for the types of calls that you have to make eg. asking for confirmation about having a meeting.
+Rather, do this for the types of calls that you have to make eg. asking for confirmation of a meeting.

-If you're not working from a CRM system, and using manual tools, still come up with some code system for yourself so that you are able to see easily what type of call each needs to be.
+If you're not working from a CRM system, and using manual tools, you should still come up with a system for yourself so you're able to see easily what type of call each needs to be.

 2) Research your lead

-Once you've identified your objectives, do some detailed research on your prospect, the company, and the industry at large.
+Once you've identified your objectives, do some detailed research on your prospect, the company, and the industry or market they're in.
 Knowing your audience is generally thought to mean understanding the company itself, but it involves much more than that.

-You'll find that when it comes to selling to executives, it's not enough to quote their company figures from last year's annual report.
-You must do your due diligence and demonstrate some level of expertise in the buyer's industry.
+You'll find that when it comes to selling to senior executives, it's not enough to quote their company figures from last year's annual report.
+You need to do your due diligence and demonstrate some level of expertise in, or knowledge of, the buyer's industry.